 We invite creatives to embark on imaginative endeavours, and immerse themselves in this environment of reflection and creative freedom, in the studio and en plein air.
 NG Art Creative also prides itself on offering a limited number of awards, prizes and sponsorship.
 We value the relevance of art and culture, inspiring new perspectives and engagement within a local and global context.

 Directed and founded by long-standing gallerist, curator, entrepreneur, director and visionary Nicky Ginsberg, NG Art Creative is the collective brainchild of Ginsberg’s creative offspring; NG Art Gallery, Carlton Project Art Space, Kensington Contemporary Gallery, BEAMS Arts Festival, the Chippendale Creative Precinct, Mission Restaurant Bar and The Chip Off The Old Block, Sydney, Australia.

-Born in London, schooled at the Lycée Français Charles de Gaulle, attended University of Sydney to undertake a BA in Art History, and dwelled in Sydney for 30 years, she comes full circle and celebrates her love of art, culture and food in the epicenter of where it all began.
+Born in London, schooled at the Lycée Français Charles de Gaulle, attended University of Sydney to undertake a BA in Art History, and dwelled in Sydney for 30 years, she comes full circle and celebrates her love of art, culture and food in the epicenter of where it all began, France.